tldr-pages/tldr/pages/common/nixos-rebuild.md

 `sudo nixos-rebuild switch`

+- Build and switch to the new configuration, making it the boot default and naming the boot entry:

+`sudo nixos-rebuild switch -p {{name}}`

 - Build and switch to the new configuration, making it the boot default and installing updates:

 `sudo nixos-rebuild switch --upgrade`